Band

 Pettik Ádám

 I was born in ‘ 72.
 I play percussion and viola.
 Been in the band since ‘ 99, I’m a founder member.
 My favourite song is Vaságy.
-The [kanna] is the first instrument I learned to play.
+The gypsy water can is the first instrument I learned to play.
 My favourite concert experience was Montreal Jazz Festival, where we played 4 times (twice in 2004 and twice in 2012).
 I have been in so many hair-raising situations with the band that I couldn’t choose.

 Barcza Gergő